Hydra-gee/TSAllInOne/README.md

-# Recognizing Dominant Patterns for General and Efficient Long-term Time Series Forecasting
+# Recognizing Dominant Patterns for Long-term Time Series Forecasting

 ## Datasets
 This repository only contains the code of PRNet, with eight datasets.